 3. Wide variety of properties

 There is a huge variety in the types of property available in France.
-You have a choice between traditional properties like fermettes, gîtes, châteaux, longères, and maison de maîtres, or newer apartments, villa d’architecte, and pavillons.
+You have a choice between traditional properties like fermettes, gîtes, châteaux, longères and maison de maîtres, or newer apartments, villas d’architecte, and pavillons.

 Bear in mind too that the French are traditionally not keen to undertake renovation so there are plenty of places which need work.
 French locals tend to have a preference for modern homes, leaving renovations for overseas buyers, so prices are typically low for restoration projects.